jvanlier/jvanlier.github.io/_posts/2018-06-09-embracing-uncertainty-on-total-daily-energy-expenditure-calculations.md

 Simply going with daily data seems appropriate, However, as we've seen, the fudge factor histogram for daily data doesn't really allow for a reliable estimate.

-There is an interesting peak in the correlation plot at 10 days with a relatively low p-value (0.04), so let's use that.
+There is an interesting peak in the correlation values at 10 days with a relatively low p-value (0.04), so let's use that.
 This yields a mean of 1.41 and a median of 1.38 for the fudge factor.
 That sounds reasonable to me.
 But let's see if we can do this in a nicer way using Bayesian methods.
 I'm hoping for a good result with the noisy 1-day data, alleviating the need for these period groupings.

 # Fire up PyMC